Complete streets

+Gasteiz avenue in Vitoria is an example of a complete street.
+It includes sidewalks with trees, user-friendly furniture, public drinking water fountains, segregated, linear, and interconnected bike lanes, exclusive spaces for public transport and the roadway.

 Complete streets is a transportation policy and design approach that requires streets to be planned, designed, operated and maintained to enable safe, convenient and comfortable travel and access for users of all ages and abilities regardless of their mode of transportation.
 Complete Streets allow for safe travel by those walking, cycling, driving automobiles, riding public transportation, or delivering goods.

 The term is often used by transportation advocates, urban planners, traffic and highway engineers, public health practitioners, and community members in the United States and Canada.

 Complete Streets are promoted as offering improved safety, health, economic, and environmental outcomes.
 Complete Streets emphasize the importance of safe access for all users, not just automobiles.

 Related concepts include living streets, Woonerf, and home zones.